-SIKHS SERVING CANADA ASSOCIATION (the "Charitable Organization") is a not-for-profit organization incorporated under the Federal Not-for-profit Corporations Act on January 28, 2009.
+Sikhs Serving Canada Association (the "Charitable Organization") is a not-for-profit organization incorporated provincially under the Not-for-profit Corporations Act of Ontario on January 28, 2009.
 As a registered charity the Charitable Organization is exempt from the payment of income tax under Section 149(1) of the Income Tax Act.

-The Charitable Organization provides safe, nutritious and culturally appropriate food to low income families living in Mississauga's L5B, L5C, L4V, L5S, L4T, L5T, and L5P postal codes through the Wolfedale Road and Slough Street locations.
+The Charitable Organization provides safe, nutritious and culturally appropriate food to low income families living in Mississauga's L5B, L5C, L4V, L5S, L4T, L5T, and L5P postal code areas through the Wolfedale Road and Slough Street locations.